 Hotel Croatia Cavtat

-Srebreno – Where to stay in Dubrovnik for couples
+Srebreno – Where to stay in Dubrovnik on a Budget

 If complete isolation and tranquillity are what you want, escape the city and head to Srebreno.
 A sheltered turquoise cove, fringed with pebble beaches and pine trees in rugged mountains, Srebreno really does offer a whole different experience of Dubrovnik complete with island vibes and new resorts.
 Atop the bay is the village, Mini, a charming place just 10km southeast of the Old Town.